 The first year of college often presents students with new challenges as they face the academic and personal transitions required of them.
 This office, located in Findlay Student Center 120, serves as a resource for students who would like to discuss and resolve any issues that are preventing them from succeeding at Drury.
 We can assist students with goal setting, time management, academic concerns, and personal issues.
 We are here to listen, offer advice, point out new alternatives, and understand the exciting times and difficulties that lie ahead.

-For questions regarding any of this information, please contact Emily Givens, Director of Transitional Programs at email@example.com or (417) 873-6894.
+For questions regarding any of this information, please contact Emily Givens, Director of Student Life at firstname.lastname@example.org or (417) 873-6894.